 In addition to the traditional gift of cash, there are other ways to make a contribution to SUU.
 These methods can provide significant tax savings beyond the normal charitable gift deduction.
-Please consult with your accountant, attorney, banker, investment adviser or University staff for specific information.
+Consult with your accountant, attorney, banker, investment adviser, or University staff for specific information.

 Gifts of Cash

-Making a gift of cash is probably the simplest way a person can support Southern Utah University.
-Unrestricted gifts provide the University with a pool of resources which can be distributed to support projects, programs and high-priority needs.
+Making a gift of cash is one of the simplest ways a person can support Southern Utah University.
+Unrestricted gifts provide the University with a pool of resources that can be distributed to support projects, programs and high-priority needs.